The Undergraduate Experience

 The amount of credit to be earned in an Independent Study course is to be determined by the instructor at the time the proposal is submitted, and may vary from one to three credits, depending upon the number of objectives identifies in the proposal, and the degree of difficulty, or complexity, as judged by the instructor.

-The number of credits is not to be changed at the end of the study period because the student failed to meet all of the objectives which were identifies in the proposal.
+The number of credits is not to be changed at the end of the study period because the student failed to meet all of the objectives which were identified in the proposal.
 The grading system cited in the college catalog is designed to provide for this.

 An internship is a new learning experience, for credit, provided for selected and specially prepared individuals who aspire to become professional practitioners, apply their academic skills and knowledge to work environments, and explore vocations.
 It is an experience of "reality" in which the knowledge, the skills, and the judgment of the intern are put into play in solving problems which characterize professional practice.

-Each academic department may establish an internship course according to the college-wide policies for new course development.
+Each academic department may establish an internship course according to the College-wide policies for new course development.
 Once established, students may apply to take the course for credit under the guidance of a faculty sponsor from the credit-granting department, who will serve as the instructor of record for the course.

-A faculty sponsor will be responsible for evaluating individual student readiness for the experience, maintaining regular communication with both the student and external organization during the internship, in order to identify and address challenges as they arise; and evaluating student success at the end of the internship.
+A faculty sponsor will be responsible for evaluating individual student readiness for the experience; maintaining regular communication with both the student and external organization during the internship, in order to identify and address challenges as they arise; and evaluating student success at the end of the internship.

 - Internship opportunities are reserved for matriculated juniors and seniors, with the exception of freshman and sophomores whose readiness is specifically demonstrated on the internship application.
 Students must also have a minimum GPA of 2.0.
 Academic departments have the option to require higher GPAs and/or to restrict enrollment based on class status.